-In 2019, JCCBI began a consultation process with certain stakeholders to promote the use of the materials from the original Champlain Bridge on other projects in the Greater Montreal area.
-During the first quarter of 2022-2023, JCCBI continued to pursue agreements with various partners.
+In 2019, JCCBI began a consultation process with certain partners and stakeholders to promote the use of the materials from the original Champlain Bridge on other projects in the Greater Montreal area.
+During the second quarter of 2022-2023, JCCBI continued to pursue agreements with various partners.